 After gaining a degree in Anthropology, Sophie went into television production directing her first documentary for Channel 4 when driving from London to Johannesburg.
 Having produced an INSET series for BBC Education, she set up wildlife films in Botswana and a BLUE PETER exploration of South Africa.
-She was filming in Kenya when her Uncle Tony first introduced her to Makorongo.
+She was filming in Kenya when she met Makorongo, a veteran of WWII working as a safari guide.
 He had a panic attack when a group of Japanese tourists walked behind his chair and explained himself by telling Sophie about his miraculous extraction from a Japanese prisoner of war camp.
-Her aunt was concerned that his extraordinary story would be lost forever and urged her to write it up, filling her in on the details.
-Makorongo is long-dead, but his son was keen for his story to be told and provided a few notes.
-Due to Operation Meeting House's bombing of Tokyo not enough documentation exists to write a biography, but Hans's family agreed it would be good to see a novel based on this untold tale from WWII.

 Sophie's family moved from the Malay States to Tanganyika in 1919, with a resolve to grow pyrethrum and 'save the world from malaria'.
 She emigrated to southern Africa where she spent twelve years working as a wildlife artist between film contracts, travelling though twenty-one African countries.
 After founding an HIV/AIDs project, she became a trustee of The Waterberg Trust and is currently raising money to provide African schoolgirls with eco-sanitary pads.
 She married an Englishman and now lives on the south coast of the UK.